 One look into the eyes of a guinea pig is all a scientist would need to know that it is a quintessential prey creature.

-Are Guinea Pigs Unique?
+Do Guinea Pigs Blink?

 You’ll also find that fish don’t have true eyelids either and also sleep with their eyes open.